arnoldrobbins/mcilroy-regex/README.md

 2. Update the `Makefile` from Dr. McIlroy.
 (DONE)
 3. Compile the code without warnings using `g++`, and if possible, also `clang`.
 (DONE, against versions 5, 7, and 8 of `g++`.)
 4. Make the code pass the original tests supplied by Dr. McIlroy.
+(DONE, courtesy of Russ Cox.
+I sincerely thank him.)
 5. Review the code and try to improve the use of C++.

 ##### Last updated:

-Sun Jul 22 16:59:17 IDT 2018
+Wed Jul 25 18:14:00 IDT 2018

 Arnold Robbins
 [arnold at skeeve.com](mailto:arnold@skeeve.com)